farhans-logic/MarsRover/README.md

 6. View the current location of the rover after executing commands.

-7. Optionally continue commanding the vehicle, create new missions.
+7. Optionally continue commanding the vehicle or create new missions.

 8. Exit the application when done.